gulzarsingh12/k8s-prep-notes/security.md

 RSA assymetric public key is not required anymore for the session as session key is securily exchanged.

 Why can't we use **RSA** key for encrypting subsequent requests?
 Because it is **slow**. **symmetric** key is **faster** for encryption and decryption. hence once session is established, **assymtric** key is not required for that session.

+This whole process of cryptgraphy to secure the user data is called **PKI (Public key infrastructure)**